MicrosoftDocs/visualstudio-docs/docs/python/linting-python-code.md

 ---
-title: "Using PyLint in Visual Studio | Microsoft Docs" ms.custom: "" ms.date: 07/12/2017
+title: Using PyLint with Python Code in Visual Studio | Microsoft Docs
-ms.reviewer: ""
+description: How to use PyLint in Visual Studio to check issues in Python code. ms.custom: "" ms.date: 07/12/2017 ms.reviewer: ""